ddppddpp/aquarium-automator/README.md

   - Water Cleaning/ Maintenance

 ### Platform ###
-- ESP8266 for sensor data and relay trigger
+- [ESPHome](https://esphome.io) for sensor data and relay trigger
-- HomeAssistant for schedule orchestration and notifications
+- [HomeAssistant](https://www.home-assistant.io) for schedule orchestration and notifications

-### Device ###
+### Requirements ###
+- NodeMCU or other ESP based device - generally available.
 I had a NodeMCU lying in my inbox so that's what I used.
+- Relay board (one relay per function you'd like to monitor/conrol).
+Got mine from local Bulgarian web shop [radev96.com](https://radev96.com)
+- A 'dallas' DS18B20 single wire temperature sensor - despite the name it comes with 3 wires - V+,V-, Data
+- A number of dupont wires available from your local maker's store or online
+- A 5V Power Supply unit that will supply power to the NodeMCU
+- One power outlet per relay (in my case I also inluded an extra one that is always on for air supply).
+A power strip might also do the job if you have one in which outlets can be powered off individually
+- A box to put all these items in

+### Assembly ###

 Safe pins for relays: GPIO 4, 5, 12, 13, 14 (see ref.
 1)
 Temperature sensor: GPIO 2/D4 (see ref.
 2)

-### Requirements ###
-- NodeMCU or other ESP based device - generally available
-- Relay board (one relay per function you'd like to monitor/conrol).
-Got mine from local Bulgarian web shop [radev96.com](https://radev96.com)

 ### Future Development ###
 - Moisture/Water Insulation - kids, fish, fishtanks, water, electricity…